anyTV/freedom-crypto-miner-i18n/README.md

 ` cd ja`

  Use any text editor to open file index.json and start translating...
- This is json format file, we will translate the value field of this file.
+ This is json utf unicode format file, we will translate the value field of this file.
 E.g:

  ![](https://content.screencast.com/users/VoTuanPhong/folders/Jing/media/4f72af9d-7d63-44c6-a60c-203ecf9db456/2018-04-09_1440.png)

+_Note: we have to make sure that index.json is stored in utf8 unicode_

 ### 4. Commit and Push
 Add your translation file

 `git add ja\index.json`

-_Note:_ you have to replace 'ja' by your support language
+_Note: you have to replace 'ja' by your support language_

 Commit your work